yudai/wercker-step-targz/README.md

      output: $WERCKER_OUTPUT_DIR/dist
 ```

-You must set `input` directory where directories you want to package are in and `output` directory where zip archeives will be generated.
+You must set `input` directory where directories you want to package are in and `output` directory where zip archives will be generated.
 Both must be set as absolte path (`$WERCKER_OUTPUT_PATH` is built-in environmental valiable which is used for pass the artifacts between build step and deploy step).

 ## Author